milkmansson/toit-sleep-as-android/README.md

     JET-LAG-STOP
 ```
 Some of these provide other data alongside the event name, as 'value1' and
 'value2' in the map.
-This information is available to lambas in the following
+This information is available to lambdas in the following
 way:
 ```Toit
 import sleep-as-android show *